ItsTiz/assignment-03/README.md

 v1.0.0-20250605

+This project has been converted to use Scala's SBT build tool.
+The existing sources are currently Java and are compiled by SBT (Scala is optional at this stage).
+The previous Maven pom.xml is left in the repo only for reference and is no longer used.

+## Build and run with SBT

+Prerequisites:
+- Java 17 (JDK)
+- sbt 1.10.x (a wrapper is not provided; install sbt from https://www.scala-sbt.org/)

+Common commands (run from the project root):
+- sbt compile — compiles Java sources under src/main/java
+- sbt test — runs tests (none provided by default)
+- sbt package — builds a JAR under target/scala-2.13/
+- sbt clean — cleans build artifacts

+Notes:
+- Source layout follows SBT defaults and remains compatible with IntelliJ IDEA/Metals.
+- If/when you add a Scala entrypoint, you can set the main class in build.sbt, e.g.:
+  - Compile / run / mainClass := Some("sequential.Main")
+- To ignore Maven and IDE artifacts, see .gitignore.

 **1) About Asyncronous Message Passing with Actors (not distributed)**

 Develop an actor-based solution of the *Concurrent Boids* problem, presented in Assignment #01, with the same GUI.
 Requirements (analogous to the first assignment):